-Launched in 2015, the 20/20 Project on the Homeland Security Enterprise is a five-year initiative of the Homeland Security and Defense Business Council (Council).
-By embracing the concept of 20/20 clarity of vision and using a set of surveys and our National Conversations, the Project provides insights and perspectives from government officials and industry executives as a foundation of information, education, and best practices for the homeland security enterprise (HSE) leading up to the year 2020.
+Launched in 2015, the 20/20 Project on the Homeland Security Enterprise is a five-year initiative of the Council and our pro bono project partner, Grant Thornton.
+By embracing the concept of 20/20 clarity of vision and using a set of surveys and our National Conversations, the Project provides insights and perspectives from government officials and industry executives as a foundation of information, education, and best practices for the Homeland Security Enterprise leading up to the year 2020.
 Each year the Project aims to use our surveys and executive programs to bring together government and industry leaders to offer actionable insight, assess the progress made, and examine the remaining challenges facing the Council’s members and government officials who work in the HSE.

 In its first year, the 20/20 Project focused on The Mission Imperative: Securing the Homeland through Improved Collaboration and Engagement across the Enterprise.
-Coordinated with Council member Grant Thornton, our initial survey was released at our Symposium & National Conversation in November 2015, and drew upon interviews with nearly 70 senior leaders from DHS and industry to provide a baseline assessment of DHS management and operational issues as part of the Secretary Jeh Johnson’s Unity of Effort initiative.
-Click here to read the inaugural survey.
+Coordinated with Council member Grant Thornton, our initial survey was released at our Symposium & National Conversation in November 2015, and drew upon interviews with nearly 70 senior leaders from DHS and industry to provide a baseline assessment of DHS management and operational issues as part of the Secretary’s Unity of Effort initiative.